Here’s How To Make Non-Greasy Pizza

 Share on:

-No matter what pizza toppings you use, pizza is considered a greasy dish.
+No matter what pizza toppings you use, pizza is a greasy dish.
 Whether vegetarian or meaty, your pizza will always leave a greasy spot.
-So if the toppings aren’t the only determinants, why is pizza greasy and how to fix it?
+So, if the toppings aren’t the only determinants, why is pizza greasy, how to make a non-greasy pizza, and how to fix your pizza if it turns out greasy?

-Pizza toppings are a major factor in why your pizza is greasy.
+Pizza toppings are a major factor in how greasy a pizza will be.

-The cheesier and meatier the pizza is, the greasier it will be.
+The cheesier and meatier the pizza, the greasier it will be.
 Take Gouda cheese as an example.
-In one ounce of Gouda, there are 8 grams of fat.
-However, vegetarian pizzas are greasy too, so apparently, the toppings aren’t the only players.
+One ounce of Gouda contains 8 grams of fat.
+However, vegetarian pizzas are greasy, too, so apparently, the toppings aren’t the only players.

 The pizza dough is quite fatty, and you must have pizza dough to have pizza, so no matter what you put on it, the pizza will be greasy because there is grease in the dough.